UACS210Spring2018/PA-and-Section-Writeups/PA10-KineticSculpture/README.md

     Do NOT submit the starter code.
 Your code will need to be significantly cleaner.

-  * Your demonstration will need to be on at the provided sculpture.in.
+  * Your demonstration will need to be using the provided sculpture.in.
 You can append more sculpture nodes of different types to that file to make your kinetic sculpture program unique and to garner up to 10 extra credit points.